-- phonetics, phonology and prosodics
+- Phonetics, phonology and prosodics

-- lexis and semantics
+- Lexis and semantics

-- grammar including morphology
+- Grammar, including morphology

-- pragmatics
+- Pragmatics

-- discourse.
+- Discourse analysis

-Set texts are drawn from over four centuries of writing and speech and include:
+Set texts are drawn from over four centuries of writing and speech and can include:

-- A non-fiction written and spoken texts anthology that focuses on 20 spoken and written texts across different time periods, types of text and contexts - Selected poems from Songs of Innocence and Songs of Experience by William Blake - The Great Gatsby by F. Scott Fitzgerald - A Streetcar Named Desire by Tennessee Williams.
+- An anthology of non-fiction (written and spoken) which spans diverse time periods, cultures and genres.

+- Selected poems from Songs of Innocence and Songs of Experience by William Blake.

+- The Great Gatsby by F. Scott Fitzgerald.

+- Jerusalem by Jez Butterworth

+- A Streetcar Named Desire by Tennessee Williams.

+- In Cold Blood by Truman Capote

+- The poetry of Carol Ann Duffy